 Unlike Skyler, the audience was there with Walt when the boss wheedled him into staying on at work after five.
 Next, Skyler gently but surely puts the screws on about painting the baby’s bedroom.
 (Room-painting seems to be a common source of antenatal angst in fiction — I’m thinking Juno now.)
 She’d do it herself except he ‘doesn’t want her standing on ladders’.
 This low level guilt-trip takes place in bed, and then she wonders why he’s not aroused.
 Skyler makes a thing of this.
 Another common trope: Lack of sexual arousal* is linked with general hopelessness, marital difficulties and loss of masculine purpose in life.
 (This situation is reversed in the final scene of the pilot episode to symbolise a reincarnation of sorts.)

-*Is it just me, or is this trope used far more frequently with male characters than with female characters?
+*Is this trope used far more frequently with male characters than with female characters?
 Even in modern stories, lack of sexual motivation is not commonly utilised as a symbol for hopelessness and malaise in women.

 Then the kicker: Walt White is diagnosed with lung cancer, even though he’s never smoked in his life.
 We all know people who smoke like chimneys and live til a ripe old age.
 But Walt has just two years to live.
 This now seems the ultimate unfairness, and marks the turning point.
 Whatever Walt is about to do, the audience can now accept.
 We’re with Walt all the way as the straight guy ‘breaks bad’.